cdaringe/ampersand-collection-jquery-datatable/README.md

 # Changelog

+* 1.1.1 - bugfix & feature.  removing a state would sometimes scrap the full table. improved the indexing by looking up models in table by DOM node via `.stateNodes`
 * 1.1.0 - added `.renderer` option.  some users have pre-defined utilities to pipe table options thru prior to initialization

 # ToDo